PortSwigger/burp-suite-enterprise-edition-ami/using_ami_to_launch_instance.md

 # Using an AMI to launch an instance

-Burp Suite Enterprise Edition is preinstalled in the Burp Suite Enterprise Edition AMI.
+Burp Suite DAST is preinstalled in the Burp Suite DAST AMI.
 To see a full list of AMI IDs and the regions we support, see [Published AMIs](https://github.com/PortSwigger/burp-suite-enterprise-edition-ami/blob/main/published_amis.md).

-We recommend using CloudFormation to deploy the Burp Suite Enterprise Edition AMI:
+We recommend using CloudFormation to deploy the Burp Suite DAST AMI:

 ## Create a stack